Full Ellipsoid Embeddings and Toric Mutations

 From Remark \ref{rmk:disjoint}, we see that $\sigma^i_j$ and $\sigma^{i+1}_j$ both intersect $S_i$ once, and with opposite signs.
 We consider disks ${\sigma'}^i_j$ and ${\sigma'}^{i+1}_j$, obtained from $\sigma^i_j$ and $\sigma^{i+1}_j$ by carving out a neighborhood of the intersection point with $S_i$, with their $(p_1,p_2)$ projection as illustrated in Figure \ref{fig:Sigma^i,i+1} (Right).
 We keep coloring their boundary blue, and their coamoeba projection is similar to the ones we just analyzed, as it is sufficiently close to the corresponding collapsing cycle with constant $\theta_2$-coordinate.
 Thus, we can also build a dimer model as in Figure \ref{fig:Dimer_Sigma} (Left), to build a pair of paints $\mP'$, and we also color the other boundary of $\mP'$ red.

 Recall that we named a pink curve, and the $(p_1,p_2)$ image of the vertices corresponding to the intersection of the blue and red curves in the coamoeba coordinates $(\theta_1,\theta_2)$, which we will refer to as pink vertices.
-It will play the following role in our construction.
+The pink curves and the pink vertices will play the following role in our construction.
 As before, we focus on the top part of the coamoeba, the bottom part being symmetric under the reflection around the $p_2 = 0$ coordinate (or at least having a symmetric behaviour, since our coamoeba picture is not symmetric.)
 Then the pink curve corresponding to the top bi-gon will be the graph of a non-increasing convex function $p_2(p_1)$, starting at a point with $p_1 <0$, $p_2 >0$, becoming negative before $p_1$ becomes $0$, and eventually becoming constant at some point where $p_1>0$.
-Hence the pink curve for the bottom bi-gon will intersect this at some point with negative $p_1$ coordinate.
+Let us call $x$ the endpoint in the $p_2$-constant segment, with smallest $p_1$-coordinate.
+Since the pink curve of the bottom bi-gon is the reflection around the $p_2 = 0$ of the pink curve for the top bi-gon, these curves will intersect at some point with negative $p_1$ coordinate.